BBC Children's and Education: 2012–present

 Following the decline in viewing on BBC One and BBC Two and as part of the Delivering Quality First proposals submitted by the BBC in October 2011 and approved by the BBC Trust in May 2012, it was announced all children's programming on BBC One and Two would be moved permanently to the CBBC and CBeebies channels following the digital switchover.
 It was found that the majority of child viewers watched the programmes on these channels already and that only 7% of these children watched CBBC programmes on BBC One and Two.
 Children's programming on BBC One ended on 21 December 2012 with the CBeebies' morning strand on BBC Two ending on 4 January 2013.

 In November 2015, as a further aspect of the Delivering Quality First plan that resulted in the replacement of BBC Three with a branded digital presence, the BBC Trust approved a proposal for CBBC to extend its broadcast day by two hours, using bandwidth previously reserved for BBC Three.
 The two new hours are aimed towards an older youth audience.

 On 14 March 2016, CBBC unveiled a new logo and on-air presentation, featuring an abstract, multicoloured wordmark enclosed in a box.
 CBBC controller Cheryl Taylor stated that the new brand was designed to be "fun and unpredictable" and would "appeal to both ends of our broad age spectrum".
 The logo was also meant to be suitable for use across digital platforms.
 On 11 April 2016, CBBC officially extended its broadcast day to be from 7:00 am to 9:00 pm.

 Throughout the decade, changes in viewing patterns had an impact on BBC Children's services.
 Ofcom research showed that between 2010 and 2017, television viewing dropped by 40% for children aged 4–9 and by 47% for children aged 10–15.

 On 4 July 2017, the BBC announced as part of its inaugural Annual Plan for 2017–18, that it would invest an additional £34 million into children's content for digital platforms over the next three years, in an effort to counter changes in viewing habits.

 In 2019, it was announced that the Children's and Education departments would merge to become BBC Children's and Education.

 In March 2021, the BBC announced that the CBBC channel's broadcast hours would be reduced, closing at 7 pm instead of 9 pm each day from January 2022.
 This is a return to the channel's broadcast hours before their extension in 2016.
 The move is to make way for the return of BBC Three to linear broadcast television.

-In May 2022, it was announced that CBBC would eventually be discontinued as a linear channel, along with BBC Four and BBC Radio 4 Extra, but also that this would not happen for "at least the next three years".
+In May 2022, it was announced that CBBC would eventually be discontinued as a linear channel, along with BBC Four and BBC Radio 4 Extra, but also that this would not happen for "at least the next three years", although this was later repreived in 2024.